Project EXPLORE (Experiences Promoting Learning Outdoors for Research and Education)

 At years end, each class presents their data at the Arboretum’s annual Mountain Science Expo, an official expo of the NC Science Festival.

-Schools may also apply for a schoolyard enhancement grant program made possible through the generosity of Thermo Fisher Scientific.
 Project EXPLORE is a free donation-funded initiative sponsored by The North Carolina Arboretum Society.